Bobby Gillespie: The Jesus and Mary Chain

 Gillespie played drums for the band The Jesus and Mary Chain.
 Prior to The Jesus and Mary Chain, he worked as a roadie for Altered Images and played bass in The Wake.
-Gillespie was a friend of The Jesus and Mary Chain's bassist Douglas Hart, who asked Gillespie to join the band after their original drummer had left following the release of their debut single in 1984.
+He was a friend of The Jesus and Mary Chain's bassist Douglas Hart, who asked him to join the band after their original drummer had left following the release of their debut single in 1984.
 Gillespie's style of drumming was minimal, with his drum kit consisting only of a snare and a floor tom, which he played standing up, an idea he borrowed from The Velvet Underground drummer Moe Tucker.
-Gillespie has also said that he played only two drums due to his own lack of ability as a drummer.
+He has also said that he played only two drums due to his own lack of ability as a drummer.

 Gillespie played on the band's debut LP, Psychocandy, which was released in 1985 to critical acclaim.
-By this time Gillespie had already released a single, albeit to little attention, with his own band Primal Scream.
-Throughout his days as a drummer Gillespie had continued to work at Primal Scream, the band he started along with guitarist Jim Beattie in 1982.
+By this time, he had already released a single, albeit to little attention, with his own band Primal Scream.
+Throughout his days as a drummer, he had continued to work at Primal Scream, which he had started along with guitarist Jim Beattie in 1982.
 By early 1986, Gillespie had played his last show with The Jesus and Mary Chain and left to devote his attentions to Primal Scream.
+The Reid brothers gave Gillespie an ultimatum to abandon Primal Scream or be replaced.
+He later said, "I never really enjoyed being in Primal Scream ...
+But the Mary Chain is Jim and William's band and I knew I could express myself better in Primal Scream."